NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 However, for the purposes of our discussion, I'll be limiting myself to the `COPY` FROM command in Postgres which uses the `FILE` type in C.

-# How Postgres transfers data to `libq`
+# How psql transfers data to `libpq`
 When executing a valid SQL query command (i.e., `COPY`, `SELECT ...
-FROM`, `INSERT INTO ...`), Postgres will rely on sending the command to `libpq`, the API backend for Postgres.
+FROM`, `INSERT INTO ...`), Postgres will rely on sending the command to `libpq`, the API to Postgres.
 To effectively communicate, Postgres will encode the command according to the message protocol that `libpq` uses.
 There are [a variety of different message types and formats](https://www.postgresql.org/docs/current/protocol-message-formats.html) supported by `libpq`.
 For the case of a SQL query that the user enters, the payload will consist of the following elements:

 - Byte1('Q') (Identifies the message as a simple query.)
 - Int32 (Length of message contents in bytes, including self.)